Europe 278: Probus’ Restoration of Gaul

 Usurpers of Probus

-There is a lot of debate about the usurpers that faced Probus.
+There is a lot of debate among modern historians about when each of the usurpers that faced Probus revolted.

 We place Saturninus and the unnamed British usurper at the beginning of Probus’ reign, because that is what Zosimus says in his New History and no significant evidence seems to contradict this.